jluedtke/projectAnima/README.md

 ### Prerequisites/Installation

 * Git Clone or Download project at: http://github.com/ajagnic/projectAnima.git
-* View GitHub Pages at:

 ## Accessing the Mainframe

 * On game start, player is displayed the message, "I ----, therefore I am".
 The player is tasked with solving the riddle/thing and entering the correct phrase.
-By doing this, the game begins, or in a sense, "Booting up, initialization, failed....main functions.. currently offline."
+By doing this, the game begins, "Booting up, initialization, failed....main functions.. currently offline."